 6) Any advice or wisdom you would like to share with future couple who are getting married?

 The advice we would give to future couples getting married are the following:

--If you are not living together before marriage, save some of your wedding budget for decorating your home together, this lasts way longer than any flowers and wedding dress and decor and whatever.
+- If you are not living together before marriage, save some of your wedding budget for decorating your home together.
+This lasts way longer than any flowers, decor and all those little extras you don’t really need.

--Make sure to get the best photographer FIRST and then use what is left for videography.
-Settling for a special for both which is of less quality is only going to cost you.
+- Make sure to get the best photographer FIRST and then use what is left for videography.
+Trying to save money on a less expensive photographer and videographer is only going to cost you.
 Photos are what people will see 90% of the time.

--“Stick to your roots”.
-If there is anything that I have learned in my life it is that trends don’t last.
+- “Stick to your roots”.
+If there is anything that I have learned in my life is that trends don’t last.
 Yes colour blocking is very trendy now but I knew that I have always been comfortable loving an all white wedding.
 This also applies to picking a dress.
-I live by the saying “Wear what you are complimented on and mot what is trending”
+I live by the saying “Wear what you are complimented on and not what is trending”